nicolasliuu/designer-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 The Designer-App (final name TBD) allows you to use AI to generate and be creative with garments given a simple prompt.
-You can visualize the clothing and edit them as well (WIP).
-Your creations are saved in collections, which can be customized and organized to your liking (coming soon).
+You can visualize the clothing and edit them as well.
+Your creations are saved in collections, which can be customized and organized to your liking.

 The frontend is designed with figma.
-Here's a snippet of some components to be used:
+Here's a snippet of the components used:

 ![](https://github.com/user-attachments/assets/b1fb76fb-4381-4eac-882e-27e7fd88c65e)